39 Out Of 60

 3. Understand the "Why": Don't just identify your weaknesses; analyze why you struggled.
 Did you lack understanding of the fundamental concepts?
 Were you unable to apply your knowledge effectively?
 Did you make careless mistakes?
 Pinpointing the root cause will guide your improvement strategy.

 4. Compare to Others (If Applicable): If the assessment included a comparison to other students' scores, this can provide valuable perspective.
-However, avoid focusing solely on comparisons.
+Still, avoid focusing solely on comparisons.
 Your primary goal should be personal improvement.

 Strategies for Improvement: Tailoring Your Approach